Mike Hedges (politician): Political history

 Hedges was elected to represent Morriston on the City and County of Swansea Council in 1995.
 He was re-elected in 1999, 2004 and 2008.
 He was previously a member of West Glamorgan County Council from 1989.
 He held a number of senior posts on the Council, including Council Leader and Cabinet Member for Finance & Technical Services.
 He was also Vice-Chair of the Council's Scrutiny Committee and the Welsh Local Government Association spokesperson on both social services and information.

-Taking an active interest in education, Hedges has been a governor of Swansea University, Swansea Institute, Mynyddbach and Morriston Comprehensives, Swansea College.
-He is currently chair of the governors of Glyncollen Primary School and Ynystawe Primary School.
+Hedges has been a governor of Swansea University, Swansea Institute, Mynyddbach and Morriston Comprehensives and Swansea College.
+He is chair of the governors of Glyncollen Primary School and Ynystawe Primary School.

 Hedges was a non-executive director of Swansea NHS Trust between 1999 and 2005.
 His political interests include education, health, local government, sports provision and social deprivation.

 He is a member of the Fabian Society's executive committee.